 Glycation—when proteins are ‘browned’ by exposure to simple sugars like glucose—is a major cause of wrinkles, doing huge damage to the collagen that’s responsible for the skin’s firmness.
 Glucose is the body’s chief fuel, and our digestive systems break down all carbohydrates into glucose eventually, so it is impossible to avoid glycation entirely.
 But choosing foods that don’t break down so easily can lessen spikes in the level of glucose in your bloodstream, which can make a big difference in your skin’s condition over the long term.
 Try switching from white bread and pasta to whole grain, eating breakfast cereals from oats, bran, or barley, adding more fruits and vegetables when cooking, and reducing potato consumption.

 Free radicals are molecules with unpaired electron bonds that damage structural proteins such as collagen, accelerating the aging of the skin.
 There is no way to totally avoid exposure to free radicals—sunlight, environmental pollutants, and the body’s own metabolism all raise their levels within the body.
 But, thankfully, natural substances known as antioxidants can shield us from the worst effects of free-radical damage.

-Anti-aging skin care products now often contain additives with antioxidant effects, such as vitamins A, C, and E. Unfortunately, many of these are not absorbed well through the skin.
+Anti-aging skin care products now often contain additives with antioxidant effects which we normally find in food, such as vitamins A, C, and E. Unfortunately, many of these are not absorbed well through the skin.
 Diet may offer a more effective solution—rich sources of antioxidants such as dark berries, red cabbage, citrus fruit, soy, green tea, and even red wine (in moderation) can all boost the body’s defenses against free-radical damage, helping to prevent wrinkles.